VikParuchuri/marker/README.md

 **Throughput**

-Marker takes about 6GB of VRAM on average per task, so you can convert 8 documents in parallel on an A6000.
+Note that you can convert documents in parallel for more throughput.

 ![Benchmark results](data/images/per_doc.png)